 Bacterial vaginosis (BV) is a vaginal inflammation that is caused by bacteria overgrowth.
-Bacteria is naturally found in the vagina, but when there is an overgrowth, it causes an imbalance in the pH levels which leads to BV.
+Bacteria is naturally found in the genitals, but when there is an overgrowth, it causes an imbalance in the pH levels which leads to BV.
 Though women of all ages can develop BV, it primarily affects women in their reproductive years.

 Signs of Bacterial Vaginosis

 Not all cases of bacterial vaginosis show any signs or symptoms.
 For those who do, however, some common symptoms include:

 Bacterial vaginosis can arise in women who are sexually active or not, however it shows up more commonly for women that are having sex.
 However, it is not a sexually transmitted disease – rather, the bacteria of your genitals is more likely to be altered after having sex with someone new.

 Additionally, douching, taking a bubble bath, or using products to make you smell “better” often cause BV, as they are likely to affect your pH.

 You can find out if you have BV by taking an at-home test, or seeing your doctor, who will test the pH levels of your vaginal discharge.

 A small amount of spotting between periods, or leading up to your period, is normal.
 Usually light spotting here and there is not a huge cause for concern, or a sign of other issues.

 It is relatively uncommon for bacterial vaginosis to cause bleeding, but it is possible.
 You may notice a small amount of spotting when experiencing BV.
 However, if you are spotting more regularly, or are experiencing heavier bleeding, you will want to speak to your doctor.